scottamass/pokeyellow/README.md

 - trade evos no happen with a trade stone
 - updated celedon mart with trade stone and competitive items including rarecandy
 - updated prize money
+- there is a suprise in the last trainer in varidian forrest

 ## todo
 - balance trainers and gym leaders